Jeremyj224/hybrid-identity-ad-entra-lab/README.md

 ---

+## Domain Ownership Note
+When this lab was originally created, the Microsoft Entra tenant was deployed first using the default *.onmicrosoft.com domain.
+At that time, I did not yet own a custom domain.

+Later, after purchasing my own domain (judeidentity.com), I updated the environment to use this domain as the primary UPN suffix for users.
+This required:

+- Adding the custom domain to Microsoft Entra ID
+- Verifying DNS ownership
+- Adding the same UPN suffix inside Active Directory Domains and Trusts
+- Updating Azure AD Connect to use the new UPN suffix for synchronization

+This change aligns the on‑premises AD identities with the cloud tenant and reflects a more realistic enterprise identity setup.

 ## Environment Setup
 - Provisioned a Windows Server virtual machine using Oracle VirtualBox
 - Installed Windows Server using official ISO media